Nasa-Cerberus/Cerberus/README.md

-## This is team Cerberus participating in :earth_asia: NASA Space Apps Hackathon  2021 :earth_asia:
+## This is team Cerberus participating in :earth_asia:NASA Space Apps Hackathon 2021:earth_asia:

 >Countless objects make their way into the ocean every day, "Cerberus in action" is a Deep Learning project that has developed a solution using CNN in MATLAB that helps identify marine debris.
 > By using our model we can detect, classify and segregate marine debris from non-marine debris.
 Given an image dataset, Cerberus can quickly identify if any plastic marine debris is present.
 Our solution is cost-effective and easy to implement, and it can easily be used by scientists all around the world to effectuate change.